tmoessing/startup/README.md

 - Support for future login - A user can register and log in. this data is stored of local storage
 - Support for future database data - A insertion of an event on the Plan Event Page will push to local storage.
 The hangout hub will pull from local storage
 - support for future WebSocket - Using the SetInterval Function, on the Plan Event Page, shows when a user plans events.
 Will be replaced with websocket
-- support for your application's interaction logic - Users will be able to see all events created on the hangout hub page
+- support for your application's interaction logic - Users will be able to see all events created on the hangout hub page.
+Will automatically delete events that have past and will prevent users from creating events that have happened in the past

 ### Serivce Deiliverable
 ### DB/Login Deliverable